 With beautiful pine trees that reminded us of Central Oregon, Menekse took aim at a short pine down the right side on the 361-yard par 4 fourth.

 Harrison took an aggressive swing on four, pulling it quite left of his target.
 But, we must say, he made a hell of a recovery and walked away with par on the hole!
-Meanwhile, Brendan found the left centre of the fairway, and flushed his iron on his way to another par.
+Meanwhile, Brendan found the left-center of the fairway and flushed his iron on his way to another par.